-The function that provides independent assurance to the Board and senior management concerning the effectiveness of management of risk and control (Internal Audit):

-Internal Audit provides senior management and the Audit Committee with assurance based on independence and objectivity.
+The function that provides independent assurance to the Board and senior management concerning the effectiveness of management of risk and control (Internal Audit): Internal Audit provides senior management and the Audit and Risk Management Committee with assurance based on independence and objectivity.
 Internal Audit provides assurance on the effectiveness of governance, risk management, and internal controls, including the manner in which the first and second lines of defense achieve risk management and control objectives.
 The Internal Controls team within the Internal Audit function provides independent testing of management's controls.
-Some of this work is relied upon by the external auditors, who also perform a necessary independence function.